shivauchiha/Udacity-SDCND-TrafficSignRecognition/report.md

 ### Test a Model on New Images

 #### 1.Test images choosen from internet
-Below defined test from 2 different distribution.Photographic images as seen in train data and cartronized logo.
+I have downloaded test data from 2 different distribution for german traffic signs.The distributions are of Photographic images similar to  train data and cartronized logo further from train data.
 My guess is even though the network is trained on photographic dataset , if it has learnt good enough features then there will atleast some correct predictions of cartoon data.

 Here are some German traffic signs that I found on the web: